Namibia Classic Camping Safari

 Day 4 Palmwag Campsite Northern Damaraland

-Day 5 Cape Cross Campsite Skeleton Coast
+Day 5 Spitzkoppe Campsite via Skeleton Coast

 Day 6 A La Mer Swakopmund